Arrival Transfer from the International Airport to Hotel

 Sky Tram is a tour for all ages and even for people with some disability, thanks to the space of the gondolas that fit a wheelchair inside.
 The tour starts in the reception and reaches a wide observation deck at the highest point of the Arenal Reserve, with an excellent view of the rain forest, the Arenal volcano and the lake.
 The ride in Sky Tram takes around 20 minutes with the possibility of short stops that will be supplemented with information of a naturalist guide.
 Once the observation deck is reached, you can enjoy a 30-minute walk in one of the trails.
 Take the Sky Trek canopy tour to go back to the starting point.
 The canopy tour includes 8 cross-sectional cables with a total length of 1.7 miles and a maximum height of 660 feet and provides an impressive panoramic view of the Arenal volcano and lake.
+What to bring:

 Light, comfortable clothing, tennis shoes, binoculars, camera, sunscreen lotion and insect repellent.
+Important notes:

 - For security reasons, children under 8 years old cannot take the tour.